-MICDS is a member of The Network of Complementary Schools, Inc. a group of schools that understands the importance of providing students with a diversity of experiences.
+MICDS is a member of The Network of Complementary Schools, Inc., a group of schools that understands the importance of providing students with a diversity of experiences.
 Many of these programs are structured to draw upon a special strength or resource of a particular school and, therefore, focus on a single area of interest.
-Other programs simply present students with the opportunity to experience an academic and geographic community different from that of their home school.
+Other programs simply present students with the opportunity to experience an academic and geographic community completely different from that of their home school.

-MICDS students may participate in Network exchange programs for a period of one to three weeks.
+MICDS students may participate in Network exchange programs for a period of one to two weeks.
 During that time, they live with local host families or in school dormitories.
 While on a Network program, students interact with students from the host school and may meet students from other Network schools as well.
-The timeframe spent at the Network school would be negotiated between the MICDS Director of Global Learning, the Network school and the MICDS student applicant.
+The timeframe spent at the Network school would be negotiated between the MICDS Director of Global Learning, the Network school, and the MICDS student applicant.
 For a list of member schools, please click here.

 - International Expo: Grades JK-12, Parents

-The International Expo is a biennial school-wide event that promotes, honors and celebrates MICDS’ cultural diversity with a multicultural family fun event to help MICDS students and families embrace all the world’s people with compassion.
-The entire MICDS community is invited to visit and learn about the cultures and traditions of more than 40 countries through a cultural show, interactive activities, educational displays, artifacts and food tastings.
+The International Expo is a biennial school-wide event that promotes, honors, and celebrates MICDS’ cultural diversity with a multicultural family fun event to help MICDS students and families embrace all the world’s people with compassion.
+The entire MICDS community is invited to visit and learn about the cultures and traditions of more than 40 countries through a cultural show, interactive activities, educational displays, artifacts, and food tastings.
 Stations for each country represented are hosted by Parent and Student Ambassadors.
 The Expo is a joint collaboration between the MICDS Parents Association Passport Committee and the Upper School International Council.

 - International Council: Grades 9-12

 The International Council seeks to improve global and cultural understanding and acceptance of MICDS’s growing diversity.
-Members organize events on campus that showcase the variety of world cultures, languages and customs of MICDS families and people in the St. Louis area.
+Members organize events on campus that showcase the variety of world cultures, languages, and customs of MICDS families and people in the St. Louis area.
 They assist International Programs by welcoming and acting as ambassadors to exchange students at MICDS.
 They research and attend local cultural festivals and find practical opportunities to use their world language skills.
-Members promote greater communication and cultural awareness within MICDS through the use of The Ram Report, The Voice and their student newsletter, The Global Local.
+Members promote greater communication and cultural awareness within MICDS through the use of The Ram Report, The Voice, and their student newsletter, The Global Local.

 - Passport Series: Parents

-Through the MICDS Parents Association, parents have the opportunity to be involved in global learning and culture sharing through a parent driven organization called the Passport Committee.
-Throughout the year, the Passport Committee offers a Passport Series of educational, cultural and social events for international and internationally-minded families to mix and exchange ideas.
+Through the MICDS Parents Association, parents have the opportunity to be involved in global learning and culture sharing through a parent-driven organization called the Passport Committee.
+Throughout the year, the Passport Committee offers a Passport Series of educational, cultural, and social events for international and internationally-minded families to mix and exchange ideas.
 These events offer families opportunities to celebrate and share cultures through education, music, art, theater, dance, visual arts, food and fun, with the ultimate goal of fostering and building a globally-minded parent community.